bgd-labs/aave-proposals-v3/src/20240121_Multi_UpdateStETHAndWETHRiskParamsOnAaveV3EthereumOptimismAndArbitrum/UpdateStETHAndWETHRiskParamsOnAaveV3EthereumOptimismAndArbitrum.md

 | Loan To Value (LTV)   | 90%           | 93%            |
 | Liquidation Threshold | 93%           | 95%            |

-We propose no changes to the stETH non-E-Mode parameters.
+We propose no changes to the ETH LSTs non-E-Mode parameters.

 **ETH correlated E-Mode Arbitrum**